 Detective Tom Carter welcomed his visitors and sat them down at his desk.
 After obtaining a glass of water for Alicia he sat down to discuss the case.

 ‘After we left your house yesterday we obtained a warrant to search Jason Bentley’s house,’ Tom began.
 Tom snapped on a pair of latex gloves.
-He reached down to the floor beside him and lifted a maroon colored photo album from the floor and dropped it on the desk.
+He reached down to the floor beside him and lifted a maroon colored photo album from a box and dropped it on the desk.

 ‘Jason Bentley was wanted in Philadelphia for the rape and murder of twenty-six women.’

 Alicia quickly drew in a breath as her hand shot up to her mouth.

 Tom flicked through the pages showing Matt and Alicia the various news articles and photographs of the Philadelphia murders, before stopping at the San Diego killings.